Argobba

 - Community Involvement In Practices

-- Community involvement is crucial in environmental and cultural practices, with collective efforts to preserve traditions and natural resources.
+- Community involvement is crucial in environmental and cultural practices, ensuring sustainability and cultural continuity.

 - Environmental Education Programs